Field-mediated locomotor dynamics on highly deformable surfaces: Active agent on membrane: field mediated interaction from fixed object

-For simplicity, we first study the dynamics of a single robot moving at constant speed on the membrane (set by constant motor rotation rate and enforced by the differential mechanism).
-Experiments were conducted by setting the initial radius $r$ and heading angle $\theta$, the angle between the radial direction and the velocity (Fig.~\ref{fig:precession}d).
-We choose the heading angle rather than the azimuthal angle $\varphi$ to reduce the redundant counting of the same trajectories shifted by just an azimuthal angle due to the axi-symmetry.
-Fig.~\ref{fig:precession}e shows how the typical trajectories look in the $r-\theta$ space.
-Certain initial conditions (a particular radius $r_0=r_c$ and heading $\theta_0 \approx 90^\circ$) developed immediate circular orbits (Fig.~\ref{fig:precession}c).
-However, for a majority of ($r_0, \theta_0)$, steady-state trajectories of the vehicle consisted of {\em retrograde} precessing ellipse-like orbits (Fig.\ref{fig:precession}d) about the central depression; that is, the maximum radius of the orbit does not return to the same azimuthal position but instead lags behind.
-Such dynamics can persist for many orbits until the vehicle leaves the steady-state as either slowly increasing or decreasing the eccentricity.
-In the former case, the vehicle ultimately crashed into the central cap or escaped to the boundary.
-In the latter case, the precession decayed into an approximately circular orbit with a critical $r_c$ radius depending on the central depression $D$.
-From the analysis of the vehicle mechanism and dynamics, we attribute these ``escapes" to slight mechanical imperfections in the mass distribution in the vehicle, such as the deviation of the center of mass from the center-line, $\Delta B$.
-The eccentricity evolves over orbits with a factor $e^{-\epsilon\varphi/2}$ where $\epsilon$ connects to the imperfection with a form $\epsilon=\frac{L_c \Delta B}{\frac{1}{2}R_v^2+L_c^2+\Delta B^2}$ so that the life of the steady state stays longer when the imperfection is smaller (see S2 and S1 of \cite{supp}).
+The precessing dynamics can persist for many orbits until the vehicle's orbit either slowly increases or decreases its eccentricity.
+In the former case, the vehicle ultimately collides with the central cap or escapes to the boundary.
+In the latter case, the precession decays into an approximately circular orbit with a critical $r_c$ radius depending on the central depression $D$.
+From analysis of the vehicle mechanism and dynamics (see S2 in SI), we attribute these behaviors to slight mechanical imperfections in the mass distribution in the vehicle, such as the deviation of the center of mass from the center-line, $\Delta B$.
+The eccentricity evolves over orbits with a factor $e^{-\epsilon\varphi/2}$ where $\epsilon=\frac{L_c \Delta B}{\frac{1}{2}R_v^2+L_c^2+\Delta B^2}$; the precessing dynamics can observed over longer timescales as the magnitude of imperfection decreases.
 Here $L_c$ is the distance between the wheel axle and the center of mass, and $R_v$ is the radius of the vehicle.
-Ideally, a perfect vehicle with $\Delta B = 0$ makes $e^{-\epsilon\varphi/2}$ stick to $1$ that the orbit stays in the steady state forever.
-The sign of $\Delta B$ determines if the eccentricity will expand or decay.
+Ideally, a perfect vehicle with $\Delta B = 0$ makes $e^{-\epsilon\varphi/2}$ remain at $1$ and the orbit stays in the steady-state forever.
+The half life $(2\log{2})/\epsilon$ characterizes how steady an orbit is; the sign of $\Delta B$ determines if the eccentricity will expand or decay.